Find the therapist that best suits your needs.

 Crystal is a certified functional nutritionist and occupational therapist.
 Her passion to see her patients improve their health and well being is decades long and rooted in her own story.
 Crystal work with clients is flexible, fun, and liberating.
 You will discover the food and lifestyle choices that best support you and your mental health.
 Making gradual, lifelong changes enables you to reach your current and future health goals.

-• While working with children and adults with autism and other neurological disorders, Crystal noticed how behaviors and recovery changed with a change in diet.
-This spurred her on to discover the why, seek to learn more from the leaders in the field of functional medicine, and take a stand to make things different for her, her patients, and her family.
-Educating the people around her, empowering others to make changes, and encouraging them along the journey, is the heart of her work.
+• While working with children and adults with autism and other neurological disorders, I noticed how behaviors and recovery changed with a change in diet.
+This spurred me on to discover the why, seek to learn more from the leaders in the field of functional medicine, and take a stand to make things different for myself, my patients, and my family.
+Educating the people around me, empowering others to make changes, and encouraging them along the journey, is the heart of my work.

-Crystal received her Master’s Degree in Human Nutrition and Functional Medicine from the University of Western States in Portland, OR.
-She is a licensed Certified Nutritionist in the State of Washington and works with clients all over the world.
-In addition, she enjoys being a teaching professor at Biola University.
-She specializes in functional psychiatry, gut health, autoimmune disease, gut-skin connection and cellular health.
-She received her Bachelor's Degree in Sports Physiology from Biola University in La Mirada, CA and Master’s Degree in Occupational Therapy from the University of Puget Sound in Tacoma, Washington.
-CONNECT WITH CRYSTAL.
+I received her Master’s Degree in Human Nutrition and Functional Medicine from the University of Western States in Portland, OR.
+I am a licensed Certified Nutritionist in the State of Washington and work with clients all over the world.
+In addition, I enjoy being a teaching professor at Biola University.
+I specialize in functional psychiatry, gut health, autoimmune disease, gut-skin connection and cellular health.
+I received my Bachelor's Degree in Sports Physiology from Biola University in La Mirada, CA and Master’s Degree in Occupational Therapy from the University of Puget Sound in Tacoma, Washington.

 Katrina Baros, Certified Coach